jrebagliatti/techcasestudies/_posts/2017-01-13-MissingChildrenSocietyofCanada.md

 **Facebook/Instagram Logic App**: The system is built to enable multiple channels from social networks.
 These networks would feed the same pipeline and have their own characteristics.

-**Twitter Logic App**: Currently, the Logic App is using the JefKingTweets account as its point of contact;it will be moved to the MCSC account for production.
+**Twitter Logic App**: Currently, the Logic App is using the JefKingTweets account as its point of contact; it will be moved to the MCSC account for production.

 **Logic App tweet-processing interval**: The interval is currently set to 30+ seconds to streamline data capture; it can be increased or decreased as required.